rust-lang/book/src/ch20-02-multithreaded.md

 more efficient than using `Vec::new`, which resizes itself as elements are inserted.

-When you run `cargo check` again, you’ll get a few more warnings, but it should succeed.
+When you run `cargo check` again, it should succeed.

 #### A `Worker` Struct Responsible for Sending Code from the `ThreadPool` to a Thread